cn-uofbasel/ccn-lite/doc/README-docker.md

 ## Installation

-1. Define helper environment variables and aliases:
+1. Choose a tag of the CCN-lite Docker image (see above) by defining a variable `$img`.
+To use the newest release, use tag `0.3.0`:

     ```bash
+    img="cnuofbasel/ccn-lite:0.3.0"
+    ```

+    To use the newest development version, use `dev`:

+    ```bash
     img="cnuofbasel/ccn-lite:dev"
+    ```

+2. Define additional environment variables and aliases:

+    ```bash
     UNAME_OS=$(uname -s 2> /dev/null || echo not)
     if [ "$UNAME_OS" = "Linux" ]; then sudo="sudo"; else sudo=""; fi

     alias drun="$sudo docker run"
     ```

-     - `$img` is a shortcut to the CCN-lite container image name.
-     - `$sudo` enables the conditional usage of `sudo` on Linux machines without enabling it on OS X.
-     - `drun` is an alias to run Docker containers.
+    `$sudo` enables the conditional usage of `sudo` on Linux machines without enabling it on OS X. `drun` is an alias to run Docker containers.

-2. Pull the Docker container from [Docker Hub](https://registry.hub.docker.com/u/cnuofbasel/ccn-lite/):
+3. Pull the Docker image from [Docker Hub](https://registry.hub.docker.com/u/cnuofbasel/ccn-lite/):

     ```bash
     $sudo docker pull $img
     ```

-3. Run the container:
+4. Run the container:

     ```bash
     drun -p 9000:9000/udp --name ccnl $img